-b.
-The sanction(s) does/do not relate to the violation.

-c.
-New evidence has been discovered.

-- 3. If the Faculty Academic Policy Appeals Committee determines that there are grounds for an appeal, then the committee will hear the student's case.
-The decision of the Faculty Academic Policy Appeals Committee replaces that of the instructor. - To appeal the decision of the Chief Conduct Officer: - 1.
+- 2. Grounds for appeal are: - a.
+The student has new evidence available that was not available prior to the original hearing. - b.
+The conduct process as outlined was not adhered to during the student's original hearing and the break in process was substantial enough to have possibly affected the outcome. - c.
+The sanctions do not relate appropriately to the violation for which the student has been found to have committed. - 3.
+If the Chief Student Affairs Officer determines that there are grounds for an appeal, then he or she will rehear the student's case.
+The decision of the Chief Student Affairs Officer replaces that of the Chief Conduct Officer. - To appeal the decision of the University Committee on Student Behavior: - 1.
 Within three business days of official notification of the decision, the student must submit a letter of appeal to the Chief Student Affairs Officer.
 The letter must state the grounds for the appeal. - 2.
-Grounds for appeal are: - a.A violation of due process - b.
-The sanction(s) does/do not relate to the violation. - c.
-New evidence has been discovered. - 3.
-If the Chief Student Affairs Officer determines that there are grounds for an appeal, then he or she will rehear the student's case.
-The decision of the Chief Student Affairs Officer replaces that of the Chief Conduct Officer. - To appeal the decision of the University Committee on Student Behavior:
+Grounds for appeal are: - a.
+The student has new evidence available that was not available prior to the original hearing. - b.
+The conduct process as outlined was not adhered to during the student's original hearing and the break in process was substantial enough to have possibly affected the outcome. - c.
+The sanctions do not relate appropriately to the violation for which the student has been found to have committed. - 3.
+If the Chief Student Affairs Officer determines that there are grounds for an appeal, then he or she will convene an Appeals Board to rehear the student's case.
+The decision of the Appeals Board replaces that of the University Committee on Student Behavior.
+The decision rendered as a result of the appeal process is final.